sodadata/docs/soda-agent/deploy.md

 #### Deploy using a values YAML file

 1. (Optional) You have familarized yourself with [basic Soda, Kubernetes, and Helm concepts]({% link soda-agent/basics.md %}).
+2. Create or navigate to an existing Kubernetes cluster in your environment in which you can deploy the Soda Agent helm chart.
-2. Using a code editor, create a new YAML file called `values.yml`.
+3. Using a code editor, create a new YAML file called `values.yml`.
-3. In that file, copy+paste the content below, replacing the following values:
+4. In that file, copy+paste the content below, replacing the following values:
 * `id` and `secret` with the values you copy+pasted from the **New Soda Agent** dialog box in your Soda Cloud account. {% include k8-secrets.md %}
 * Replace the value of `name` with a custom name for your agent, if you wish.
 * Specify the value for `endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.
+* (Optional) Specify the format for log output: `raw` for plain text, or `json` for JSON format.
+* (Optional) Specify the leve of log information you wish to see when deploying the agent: `ERROR`, `WARN`, `INFO`, `DEBUG`, or `TRACE`.
 ```yaml
 soda:
         apikey: